 According to Future Advisory Director, Jason Robinson, a depreciation schedule is “a useful report that itemises the assets that make up a residential or commercial property and provides you with all the available tax depreciation deductions available.”

 The Australian Tax Office (ATO) allows property investors, who generate income from their property, to claim the depreciation as a tax deduction because as a building gets older and the items within it age, they depreciate in value.

 If you are a property investor, you should be purchasing a tax depreciation schedule around tax time, which Jason advises could “put thousands of extra dollars in your pocket after years end or take thousands of dollars off your tax bill.”
 DuoTax calls depreciation schedules one of the most effective but underused tools available for property investors to maximise their returns.

 Within a depreciation schedule, there are a couple of different aspects to help you maximise your returns, with each depreciation schedule being split into two parts.
 The first part is called Division 43 – Capital Works Expenditure.
-This refers to the depreciation of the structure of the building, including things like renovations, extensions, fencing, retaining walls, sheds, etc. The second part is called Division 40 – Plant and Equipment and refers to all of the removeable fixtures and fittings throughout the building, such as air conditioning units, carpet, appliances, smoke alarms, etc.
+This refers to the depreciation of the structure of the building, including things like renovations, extensions, fencing, retaining walls, sheds, etc. The second part is called Division 40 – Plant and Equipment and refers to all of the removable fixtures and fittings throughout the building, such as air conditioning units, carpets, appliances, smoke alarms, etc.

 What are the benefits of a tax depreciation schedule?

 Now that we understand what a depreciation schedule is, and that it should be used by property investors, it’s time to look at the benefits of using a depreciation schedule.

 - Depreciation schedules can significantly reduce your taxable income and therefore reduced tax liability.

 - With the positive cash flow due to reduced tax, this often allows clients to fast-track paying down the property or accumulate enough savings for another property.